WackyChomp/rad/README.md

 [![Product Screenshot :)][product-screenshot]](https://example.com)

+Tired of looking through rows and columns of cells on a spreadsheet?<br>
+Looking for a new scenery to spice up your workspace?<br>

-With the amount of data existing today, it becomes essential to maintain organization and decipher hidden information in plain sight.
+With the amount of data existing today, it becomes overwhelming and tiresome sifting through repetitive noise.
+Now more than ever, it becomes essential to maintain and organize data to decipher hidden information in plain sight.

 You can achieve this with the full-stack admin dashboard!

 <br>

 Purpose / Vision:
-* Utilize data visualization tools to uncover hidden insights
+* Utilize data visualization tools to uncover hidden insights, trends, and perspectives!
-* Satisfying user experience through sleek modern and responsive UI
+* Satisfying user experience through sleek modern and responsive UI that makes you yearn for more!
-* Collect incoming data through the backend with MongoDB
+* Collect incoming data through the backend with MongoDB!
-*

 <p align="right">(<a href="#readme-top">back to top</a>)</p>